 3. Enjoy dinner or Sunday lunch at Pembreys on the way to Belvidere and Brenton-on-Sea (turn off under the bridge just to the west of Knysna).
 Peter Vadas works his magic in the kitchen, with elegant combinations impeccably executed, while wife Viv keeps things running smoothly out front.
 The salad bar is a cosmopolitan delight, but don’t miss the chef's specials like springbok with a touch of chocolate in the sauce for added richness.

 4. Sophisticated it’s not, but a visit to the quaint gold-rush era Mother Holly’s Tea Garden in the forest is an intriguing window into the past.
 Take the Rheenendal Road west of Knysna and turn off to Millwood, from where the tea garden is well signposted along the gravel forest roads.
 Great place for a cold drink or tea and apple crumble.
 Allow time for a short nature walk, ramble through the old cemetery and visit the tiny museum adjacent to the tea garden.

-Places to stay on Garden Route
+No chance to be bored on the Garden Route

 4 great Garden Route beaches